stephenverderame/cpp_book/src/templates/concepts.md

 }
 /*
-This is not type deduction, the auto doesn't mean auto like normal but instead its syntac for trailing return type the return type of the function is specified after it using a -> allows the parameters to be used in the return type
+This is not type deduction, the auto doesn't mean auto like normal but instead its syntax for trailing return type the return type of the function is specified after it using a -> allows the parameters to be used in the return type
 */
 ```

 A trailing return type is most useful with `decltype()` which "returns" the type of the expression passed to it.
-The expression passed is not evaluated, but instead the compiler figures out what the type of the expression is and replaces the `decltype` expression with this type during compilation.
+The expression passed is not evaluated, but instead the compiler figures out what the type of the expression is and replaces the `decltype`
+expression with this type during compilation.
 Thus, it incurs no runtime penalty.